Chart Color Schemes

 Toowong features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 54.0% of all households, including 18.5% couples with children, 26.7% couples without children, and 6.4% single parent families.
-Non-family households account for the remaining 46.0%, with lone person households at 32.0% and group households comprising 14.1% of the total.
-The median household size is 2.1 people, smaller than the Greater Brisbane average of 2.5.
+Family households account for 54.0% of all households, including 18.5% couples with children, 26.7% couples without children, and 6.4% single parent families.
+Non-family households constitute the remaining 46.0%, with lone person households at 32.0% and group households comprising 14.1%.
+The median household size is 2.1 people, which is smaller than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households